Chapter 1: It’s one bombshell after the other.

 “The kid is the Alpha Sentinel of the Eastern Seaboard.”
 Tobias reminded him dryly.

-Gibbs snorted.
-“He’ll always be a kid to me, and I suspect you too.”
+Gibbs snorted in derision because that hardly mattered to his instincts.
+“He’ll always be a kid to me, and I suspect to you too.”

 Tobias was glad Jack was sleeping at Gibbs’ side.
 “Less so, after I watched him stake the Reaper to a wall.”